shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 ![](../images/2018-10-27-Playgrounds-vs-pubs/Playgrounds%20vs%20Pubs_37_1.png)

-The advantage of a reduced dataset is the ability to do statistical modelling.
+Once the POIs methodology is sorted, we have a key advantage of a reduced dataset: the ability to do statistical modelling.
 My current thoughts include modelling accessibility to a park / alcohol vendor by meshblock with a Bayesian hierarchical model.
-With such a model, we can pull out differences in accessibility across meshblocks - with a potential extension to the SA2 (loosely corresponding to suburb units).
+With such a model, we can pull out differences in accessibility across meshblocks - and a potential extension to the SA2 (loosely corresponding to suburb units).
 The aim of this analysis would be to see if there are any meshblocks (or SA2s) with higher than average accessibility to a park.